 Show and Sale

 The Contemporary Handweavers of Houston has an Annual Sale, featuring unique hand-crafted works.
-Items include table linens, stationary, bookmarks, baskets, ornaments, jewelry and wearable art.
+Items include table linens, stationery, bookmarks, baskets, ornaments, jewelry and wearable art.
 Styles range from homespun, to elegant, to fun and funky.
 Handspun and hand dyed yarn, buttons and other materials for the creative soul are also available.

 The guild publishes CHHit CHHat, a newsletter, 11 months of the year, August through May, with a summer thrums issue in the summer.
 It keeps us informed about meeting dates, sale forms and information, volunteer opportunities, etc. In addition, there are articles of interest and announcements of happenings regarding our members or events of interest to them, and hand woven, hand spun or felted samples created by members, to show a new technique or fiber.